malloha/project_1/readme.md

 Stretch goals
 1. Display the route on google Maps or some sort of Map
 2. Add options to search restaurants and sight seeing places in a city

+Improvements:
+1. Add default image for missing images
+2. Move arrow buttons on the pictures
+3. Add media queries, make the website responsive